 It has four parts, which I call: decogitate, de-emotionalize, decomplexify, and de-escalate.
 Some notes: cogitate means to think about or reflect on something.
 Decogitate is a neologism that means the opposite, to stop thinking about and reflecting on something.
-I made it up to match the other words in this series with the “de-“ prefix, and it’s also meant to be ironic because it’s a non-existent, inapt, and overly cerebral word that is an imperative to stop being cerebral.
+I made it up to match the other words in this series with the “de-“ prefix, and it’s also meant to be ironic because it’s a non-existent, inapt, and overly cerebral word that is imperative to stop being cerebral.
 I begin with a conceptualization of procrastination that will make clear how the proposed solutions work.

 Procrastination